Limits on the abundance of millicharged particles bound to matter

+The primary known backgrounds arise from mechanical vibrations that can induce either a real or apparent motion of the sphere that is correlated with the applied voltage, and field-induced torques and forces acting on permanent or induced multipole moments within the sphere.
+In particular, permanent electric dipole moments coupling to residual electric field gradients are the source of the dominant backgrounds.

+Vibrations are generated by the high-voltage drive.
+Though these mostly occur at the sum and difference of the frequencies of the driving field, they can still, through nonlinearities in the system or a piezoelectric effect in insulating ceramics, leak into the drive frequency and excite the sphere, imitating a charge.
+A second, weaker 1064~nm beam traverses an optical path similar to that of the trapping beam inside the vacuum chamber and its motion, coupled only to the vibrational background, is recorded [Fig.~\ref{fig:fig2} (a), red] and subtracted from the sphere response after accounting for the corresponding transfer function.
+This auxiliary beam, depicted in Fig~\ref{fig:fig1}, is parallel to the trapping beam and separated from it by $\sim1$~mm in the trapping plane.
+Deconvolving the effect of vibrations from the signal is more effective as the resonance of the sphere becomes narrower and more separated from any prominent vibrational peaks.
+In our system, 15~$\mu$m spheres have a natural resonance close to the vibrational peak at $\sim170$~Hz, and proportional feedback gain is used to reduce their resonance frequency.
 More formally, the response of the neutralized sphere can be written as $S_x = \mathcal{A}HS_v+QS_c$, where $\mathcal{A}$ is a scaling constant related to the magnitude of the vibrational noise, $H$ is the response function of a driven, damped harmonic oscillator, $Q$ is the a possible residual charge of the sphere and $S_c$ is the spectrum of the unity-charge calibration measurement. $S_v$, the spectrum of the vibrations, is measured using the auxiliary beam described above.
-A typical vibrational power spectral density (PSD) is shown in red squares in Fig.~2 of the main text, where it is compared to the PSD of a calibration measurement showing the response of a charged sphere to the same drive, whose spectrum is given by $S_d$.
+A typical vibrational power spectral density (PSD) is shown in red squares in Fig.~\ref{fig:fig2} (a), where it is compared to the PSD of a calibration measurement showing the response of a charged sphere to the same drive, whose spectrum is given by $S_d$.
 A relation can then be obtained between the spectral response of the sphere, the calibration spectrum and the vibrations: